 Colnago Super 1976

-I have had this frame for quite awhile and finally got around to having Ed Litton respray it.
-We both guess that it is around a 1976 or 77 vintage frame.
-Ed’s paint job came out great and it looks even better out in the sun with just a small hint of yellow flake in it.
+I have had this frame for quite awhile and finally got around to it repainted.
+I guess it to be a 1976 or 77 vintage frame.
+The paint came out great and it looks even better out in the sun with just a small hint of yellow flake in it.

-Build plan should be fun: I purchased a complete Super Record kit from a man who traveled a lot to Italy.
+I purchased a complete NOS Super Record kit from a guy who traveled a lot to Italy.
 Each trip, starting in 1977 he would buy one part.
 Over the span of about 7 years or so he had his group together.
-He did not buy stem, bars, rims or saddle I’ll fill that in with what I have on hand that is NOS or as close to that as I have.
+He did not buy stem, bars, rims or saddle, I’ll fill that in with what I have on hand that is NOS or as close to that as I have.

 Campagnolo 50th Anniversary Group